Multiple types of awards and recognitions will be offered. Details to come.

 - Then take action!
 Action projects (See these Action Resources) can be as simple as putting your research findings and recommendations into a letter to the editor or to a decision maker, or making your Current Issue presentation to an audience beyond the Envirothon.
 Many forms of action are possible: community education (e.g. making and sharing a video, or organizing a public event), participating in hands-on conservation research or stewardship projects in the field, lobbying for legislation, or meeting with decision-makers.
 Teams can plug into an existing community effort or develop a project of their own.

-Questions?
+- Questions?
 Contact Will Snyder at wsnyder@umass.edu

-Research Checklists from past years
+Research and Action Checklists from past years

 - 2022 Achieving a Zero Waste Future for Massachusetts research checklist